-CRITERION 7: INFORMATION SYSTEM (10 MARKS) 105.
+The campus adopts an admission policy to international students by providing relevant information and verifying their institution, mark sheets and certificates as per Pokhara University rules prior to admission.
+For the students of SAARC countries the applicable total fee is 1.5 times of the total fee of Nepalese students.
+The applicable total fee is 2 times of the total fee of Nepalese students for other international students (other than that of SAARC countries) 103.
+What are the support services given to international students?
+(0.5) International student service office ☐ Special accommodation ☐ Induction courses ☑ Socio-cultural activities ✓ Welfare program ✓ Policy clearance ✓ Visa Support ✓ 104.
+What are the recreational / leisure time facilities available to students?
+(1) Indoor games ☑ Outdoor games ☑ Nature Clubs ☐ Debate Clubs ☐ Student Magazines ☐ Cultural Programs ☑ Audio Video facilities ☑ Any others: Educational Tour CRITERION 7: INFORMATION SYSTEM (10 MARKS) 105.
 Is there any cell in the institution to analyze and record various academic data?
 (2) Yes \square (2) No \square (0) If yes, mention how does the cell work along with its compositions?
-The school has recently established Education Management Information System (EMIS) cell which is working to collect all data derived from Office of the Controller of Examinations and Academic Administration of the school and analyze them for academic and institutional development.
-EMIS has been developed and installed in the school server and school database is being created.
-Faculties and staff have been trained to use the system.
+The school has recently established Education Management Information System (EMIS) Unit which is working to collect all data derived from Office of the Controller of Examinations and Academic Administration of the school and analyze them for academic and institutional development.
 Besides it, there are other cells like Employment and Placement Cell, Alumni Association Cell which individually collect, record and analyze various academic updates of students.
-(See Annex PVRR 4 (b): EMIS cell guidelines; Annex B 7.1: EMIS cell formation minute; Annex B 7.2: EMIS completion report; Annex B 7.3: EMIS technical evaluation report; Annex B 7.4: EMIS screen shot samples; Annex B 7.5: ToR EMIS; Annex B 7.6: EMIS documents) 106.
+(See Annex B 7.1) 106.
 What are the areas on which such analysis is carried out?
 (1.5) The analysis of the academic data is carried out on the basis of students pass out rate, dropout rate, subject wise academic performance, employability of graduates, administrative, financial and institutional area in the school.
 The student diversity, faculty student ratio, and staff support as well as infrastructural support required is analyzed.
 The data is also used in tracing study.
-(See Annex B 7.7: EMIS cell report) 107.
+(See Annex B 3.9) 107.
 How these analyzed data are kept in the institution records?
 (1) The analyzed data are kept by EMIS unit of the school.
 Besides, the employment and placement cell, educational administration section also keep the computerized data of the above mentioned areas.
-(See Annex PVRR 4(b): EMIS guidelines; Annex B 7.7: EMIS cell report) 108.
+(See Annex B 7.1) 108.
 Are these information open to the stakeholders?
 (1) Yes ☑ (1) No ☐ (0) If yes, explain how they are disclosed?
 This cell has made all data and information open to the stakeholders.
 The cell organizes discussion and dissemination programs, interaction programs with faculties, students and parents to give the above mentioned information to the stakeholders.
-Besides these, the information is made open to the stakeholders in the school website, notice board and annual report of the school and university.
+Besides these, the information is made open to the stakeholders in the school notice board and annual report of Pokhara University.
 Similarly, the tracer study which is also a part of information is disseminated to its stakeholders.
-(See Annex A-5: Annual report, PU; Annex A-15: Annual report, SOB; Annex B 3.10 (d): Tracer study 2018) 109.
-Are the methods of study and analysis also open to the stakeholders?
-(1) Yes \square (1) No \square (0) The methods of study and analysis are open to the stakeholders.
-The enrollment of students, dropouts, exam form fill up, examination attendance, results (pass/fail) data of male/ female students, data of indigenous and marginalized students are also informed and open to the stakeholders.
-The reports published contain the methodology used for data collection and analysis.
+109. Are the methods of study and analysis also open to the stakeholders?
+(1) Yes ☑ (1) No ☐ (0)